Murder by Death: Cast and characters

-The story takes place in and around the isolated country home populated by eccentric multi-millionaire Lionel Twain (Truman Capote), his blind butler Jamessir Bensonmum (Alec Guinness), and a deaf-mute cook named Yetta (Nancy Walker).
-"Lionel Twain" is a pun on "Lionel Train".
+The story takes place in and around the isolated country home inhabited by eccentric multi-millionaire Lionel Twain (Truman Capote), his blind butler Jamessir Bensonmum (Alec Guinness), and a deaf-mute cook named Yetta (Nancy Walker).
+"Lionel Twain" is a pun on "Lionel Train" and the sign for Twain's house reads "22 Twain" ("choo-choo train").
 The participants are all pastiches of famous fictional detectives: